-In this tutorial I’ll quickly show you how to recreate the core of the Roland SH-101 in Ableton Live using the instruments from Liveschool’s free Roland SH-101 multisample synth pack.
+This tutorial shows you how to recreate the core of the Roland SH-101 in Ableton Live using the instruments from Liveschool’s free Roland SH-101 multisample synth pack.

 The result will be a template preset you can use to start designing your own SH-101 style sounds in Ableton Live.

-If you haven’t downloaded the free synth pack already, grab it here.
-Let’s get into it…
+If you haven’t downloaded the free synth pack already, grab via the link above and let’s get into it…